“Dormy House: a fresh take on a relaxed country house hotel with superb spa in the heart of the Cotswolds”

 You have options at Dormy: fine dining in the airy Garden Room, hearty grub in the popular Potting Shed or healthy fare in the spa's Greenhouse.
 All are relaxed, devoid of stuffiness and we enjoyed some pretty good service.

-In the evening The Potting Shed buzzes with locals and guests.
+In the evening, The Potting Shed buzzes with locals and guests.
 Think smart English pub with very good lighting (we lost count of all the light sources), oak and leather cocktail bar, and a menu offering comfort dishes like slow-cooked pork belly, T-bone steak with giant chips and chicken and leek pie.
 Our beetroot and salmon orzo (pasta) was good enough, but we enjoyed the food in The Garden Room more.
-The atmosphere was more hushed but we were treated to a fine starter of pigeon breast with parsley mash and lentil jus, a cod dish that melted in our mouths and a very delicious gooseberry crumble soufflé with vanilla custard.
+The atmosphere was more hushed but we were treated to a fine starter of pigeon breast with parsley mash and lentil jus, a melt-in-the-mouth cod dish and a delicious gooseberry crumble soufflé with vanilla custard.

 For a light lunch we recommend the spa’s Greenhouse menu of special salads, snacks and sandwiches, each one graded as "naughty", "nice" or "nutritious".
-The Juice Boosters looked good too (apple, mint, kiwi and bee pollen sounds interesting).
+The Juice Boosters looked good too (apple, mint, kiwi and bee pollen sounded interesting).
 And, afternoon tea is served in the Garden Room restaurant 6 days a week: freshly baked scones, quiches, sandwiches, cakes and a glass of fizz to wash it all down.
+For day trips, a range of enticing hampers can be provided.

 - Children meals